Arts education receives a push from CA policymakers

 State Superintendent Tony Thurmond called the step critical–if not long overdue–in enhancing children’s creativity and preparing students to participate in the state’s “creative economy.”

 “Creativity and appreciation for the arts is important for all students to have a well-rounded education, exposing them to new ideas and perspectives,” Thurmond said in a statement this week.
 “Arts education boosts school attendance, academic achievement, and college attendance rates; improves school climate; and promotes higher self-esteem and social-emotional development.”

-Indeed, research has long been shown to improve soft skills as well as social-emotional and academic outcomes among children who participate.
+Indeed, research has long shown that particiaption in arts improves soft skills as well as social-emotional and academic outcomes among children.
 Students exposed to various art programs tend to demonstrate higher levels of self-confidence, imagination, cooperation, communication skills, memory, empathy and tolerance.

 Multiple studies from the U.S. Department of Education show that students with a history of in-depth involvement in the arts also tend to have better academic outcomes even beyond graduation, have higher career aspirations and are more civically engaged.
 When focusing on at-risk students, achievement levels of those with extensive arts experiences are much closer to that of the general population compared to those with little history of in-class or extracurricular arts experiences.